 The Definite Article in Modern and Ancient Greek

 The definite article in Modern and Ancient Greek is given in the tables below.
-Read the notes on punctuation, following the tables.
+Read about the forms στ-, following the tables.

 Modern Greek Ancient Greek